ivanfoo/crane/README.md

 # crane

 Simple container orchestrator for learning purposes.
-It is not intended to be used in a production environemnt in any case.
+It is not intended to be used in a production environment in any case.